 Stephens' Mazot is a cosy wooden retreat, a small chalet set in a peaceful garden and yet an easy stroll into Chamonix.

-It is available for summer rentals only and there are stunning walks in the summer up to the Petit Balcon on the Brevent side of Chamonix.
+Close to the Brevent lift for skiing in the winter, there are stunning walks in the summer up to the Petit Balcon on the Brevent side of Chamonix.
 There is an incredible view of Mont Blanc from the balcony and garden, which surrounds the chalet.

 Inside there is a sitting room with doors to the balcony, a galley kitchen at one end and a shower room.
 Downstairs there is a double bedroom which is accessed from the garden door or via a ladder from the room above.